HL7/US-Core/input/intro-notes/StructureDefinition-us-core-encounter-intro.md

    * Although both are marked as must support, the server systems are not required to support both a code and a reference, but they **SHALL** support *at least one* of these elements.
    * The client application **SHALL** support both elements.
    * if `Encounter.reasonReference` references an Observation, it **SHOULD** conform to a US Core Observation if applicable. ( for example, a laboratory result should conform to the [US Core Laboratory Result Observation Profile])
+ * {:.new-content #FHIR-28392}The intent of this profile is to support *where  the encounter occurred.
+The location address can be represented by either `Encounter.location.location` or directly or indirectly through the `Encounter.serviceProvider` which is a reference to an Organization.
+    * Although both are marked as must support, the server systems are not required to support both `Encounter.location.location` and Encounter.serviceProvider`, but they **SHALL** support *at least one* of these elements.
+    * The client application **SHALL** support both elements.
+    * if using `Encounter.location.location` it **SHOULD** conform to US Core Location.
+However, as a result of implementation feedback, it **MAY**  reference the base FHIR Location resource.
+See this guidance on [Referencing US Core Profiles]

 ### Examples